 There are no limits to sleeping.
 Or so I think.
 Awake, thirst now occupies a large part of my awareness.
 Escape.
 With great concentration, I can dissociate myself from my physical body.
 Astral projection?
 Shit, I don’t know.
 Sometimes in great stress, I leave my physical self and view my circumstances as being elsewhere.
 Outside of me.
 I guess that’s Astral Projection.
-It’s not like I go anywhere, I just leave the problems that are plaguing my physical self and go, well, to my happy place.
+It’s not like I go anywhere, I just leave the problems and go, well, to my happy place.

 There is no specific place, it’s just A PLACE.
 Somewhere nice.
 Now, the beach in Hawaii.
 The Big Island.
 I surf.

 Eating baby size bananas, lying next to my board on that ever so wondrous Honokohua Beach, I’m awakened.
 Reality.
 Light.
 I can see my circumstances.
 Tied to a chair with medical bandages.
 As if I’ve sprained my body.
 Not tape.
 Thankfully.
 Tape would suck.

 I smell.
 Piss and shit.
 Well, I’ve been tied to a chair for two days.
 Light gives no illumination to the situation.
 I’m still in the dark.

 I now determine how small the room is.
 The door behind me opens.
 I’m no longer alone.
 Mr. MacGyver and another man come and sit in front of me in chairs that all this time, faced me empty.
 Now, those seats hold my tormentors.
 What now?